inventit/inventit.github.io/references/moat-rest-api-document.md

     <tr>
       <td> version </td>
       <td><b>Mandatory</b><br />
         The version of the package.
 Alphabets, numbers and dot are allowed.
-The format must conform to the [Semantic Versioning requirements](http://semver.org/), i.e. the version always takes <pre>MAJOR.MINOR.PATCH</pre> format.<br />
+The format must conform to the <a href= "http://semver.org/">Semantic Versioning requirements</a>, i.e. the version always takes <code>MAJOR.MINOR.PATCH</code> format.<br />
         <pre>"version" : "1.0.0"
 </pre></td>
     </tr>